. |

 ROGER CORMAN

-I’ve not seen a number of them for long time and I saw a few good reason because I did the narration, because there are remakes in dvd.
-And there are thinks on the films that I don’t even remember shooting, so they are little surprising to me.
-But it’s interesting because they showed me the dating.
-So, for instance, for “The Trip” Jack Nicholson wrote the script, he was a very good writer, even if he was an actor too, and his actor career was going so well at that time.
+Ive not seen a number of them for long time and I saw a few good reason because I did the narration, because there are remakes in dvd.
+And there are thinks on the films that I dont even remember shooting, so they are little surprising to me.
+But its interesting because they showed me the dating.
+So, for instance, for The Trip Jack Nicholson wrote the script, he was a very good writer, even if he was an actor too, and his actor career was going so well at that time.
 I knew he had played around with LSD, so I asked him to write the script.
-Even the music for “The Trip” was written by Jack Nicholson, and The Electric Flag, a very prominent rock band who worked with psychedelic, another word from the sixties’ music.
+Even the music for The Trip was written by Jack Nicholson, and The Electric Flag, a very prominent rock band who worked with psychedelic, another word from the sixties music.

-And…I forgot what the question was!!
+I forgot what the question was!!

-14) The question was about your ethic position in your films, but now that you was talking about “The Trip”, there is another question that I want to make right now before I forget it.
-It is a very specific question, especially for my friend Francesca, she’s making a University thesis on Gram Parsons, the guy who is actually playing in the band but the music does not play; you used a guy in “The Trip”, he was playing with the International Submarine Band, but for some reason the music you choose was from another band.
+14) The question was about your ethic position in your films, but now that you was talking about The Trip, there is another question that I want to make right now before I forget it.
+It is a very specific question, especially for my friend Francesca, shes making a University thesis on Gram Parsons, the guy who is actually playing in the band but the music does not play; you used a guy in The Trip, he was playing with the International Submarine Band, but for some reason the music you choose was from another band.
 What was happened?
 There was a clash of interest, maybe some major interest for the publishing company!

 ROGER CORMAN

-It was the Publishing company and the composer, after shooting the film and getting ready to lay down the music, they’d guarantee us a certain number of sales of the album, so the all music had to be done by the group on the record there, and so they rerecorded everything.
+It was the Publishing company and the composer, after shooting the film and getting ready to lay down the music, theyd guarantee us a certain number of sales of the album, so the all music had to be done by the group on the record there, and so they rerecorded everything.

 14a) There was no recording of the original songs and of the band playing?